Close Menu

 Keeping an eye on interest and fees

-Apart from repayment terms, founders must also delve into the difficulties of interest rates and fees associated with startup loans.
+Apart from repayment terms, founders must also delve into the difficulties of interest rates and fees associated with a startup loan.
 Understanding the interest rate structure, fees, and prepayment penalties is crucial to assess the overall cost of capital.

 Diversifying the capital stack